Confronting Slavery at Joseph Lloyd Manor

 How can Preservation Long Island best engage Joseph Lloyd Manor visitors with Jupiter Hammon’s story, the region’s history of enslavement, and segregation on Long Island today?

-At this final roundtable, a panel of museum professionals and historic site interpreters addressed the lessons learned from the previous two sessions.
-Discussions explored how historic sites, like Joseph Lloyd Manor, can effectively engage audiences with difficult historical narratives, and encourage responsible, rigorous, and relevant dialogues about the region’s history of enslavement and its lasting effects on our society today.
+At this final roundtable, presented in partnership with the Lloyd Harbor Historical Society, a panel of museum professionals and historic site interpreters explored how historic sites, like Joseph Lloyd Manor, can effectively engage audiences with difficult historical narratives, while encouraging responsible and relevant dialogues about the legacies of enslavement.

 Program Moderator